CADstudioCZ/VisualLISP/README.md

 **Txt2Ref.LSP** - replaces drawing texts with block references of the same name

+**mPDFimport.LSP** - import multiple pages from a PDF file

+**SelectSimilar.LSP** - extended version of the SelectSimilar command, also for LT and AutoCAD web app

-More freeware tools available on https://www.cadstudio.cz/freeware and on https://www.cadforum.cz (and follow CAD Studio on Facebook - @CADstudio)
+More freeware tools available on https://www.cadforum.cz (and follow ARKANCE CZ / CAD Studio on LinkedIn and on Facebook - @ArkanceCZ)